clickataxi/api-documentation/index.md

 ### <a id="clients"></a> POST /clients

 Creates a new client which is necessary before a booking can be created.
 A client must have at least a name and phone number.
-Both name and phone number might be send to a taxi company in order to book the taxi, so make sure your privacy policy tells your users about it.
+Both name and phone number might be forwarded to a taxi company in order to book taxis, so make sure your privacy policy tells your users about it.
 An SMS might be sent to client for verification purposes.

 #### Request attributes

-`name` Name of client which could be formatted to taxi company.
+`name` Name of client which could be forwarded to taxi company.
 This is usually a last name but could be a full name too.

 `phone` Number of client formatted as a [E.164](http://en.wikipedia.org/wiki/E.164) number.

 `language` ISO 639-1 language code of client (example `da` for Danish).
 This value is used to determine in which language status messages should be delivered.

 `os` Type of OS used by client, if applicable.
 Types can be either 'ios', 'android' or 'windowsPhone'.

+`guid` Optional.
+A unique identifier for client which you may use internally since it will never change.
+If not specified you should read the returned `guid` attribute in response payload and store that when updating clients.

 #### Example request